 The main purpose of this study was to pioneer a method to measure the relative desires of frustration and accomplishment in individuals who encounter novel computer-based tasks.
 The following four hypotheses led to direct tests of the theories and models mentioned above.
 The first hypothesis of this paper was that for each individual, there is a curve representing enjoyment as a function of score on a task, that this curve has a single peak, and that this curve has minimal values for scores of 0% and 100% (please see Figures 8-12 for possible examples).
 The second hypothesis was that a participant would be willing and able to adjust a task to match this difficulty level if given the means to do so.
 The third hypothesis was that the peak of this function (and thus peak enjoyment) would be in the 80%-95% score range.
 The fourth hypothesis was that the percentage correct at peak enjoyment would not be dependent upon task type.

+HERE IS AN EXAMPLE HOW TO WRITE HYPOTHESES SECTION:

+Research Aims and Hypotheses

+This research sought to investigate the relationship between women’s motivations toward hooking up behavior in relation to their Sexual Self-Concept, their Emotional Associations with hooking up, and their use of sexual protection during hook ups involving intercourse.
+This study also examined women’s relationship authenticity in association with their Sexual Self-Concept, Emotional Associations with hooking up, and use of sexual protection during hook ups.

+Hypotheses pertaining to women’s motivation to engage in hooking up.
+The first set of hypotheses concerned Motivational Style variables.
+The first hypothesis investigated Motivational Style and its association with women’s Sexual Self-Concept, Positive and Negative Emotional Associations with women’s hook up experiences, and the use of sexual protection during hookups involving intercourse.
+The second set of hypotheses concerned Regulatory Style variables.
+Regulatory Style would be associated with women’s overall Sexual Self Concept, Positive and Negative Emotional Associations with women’s hook up experiences, and the use of sexual protection during hookups involving intercourse.
+These hypotheses are as follows:

+Hypothesis 1A.
+Women’s self-determined motivational style (i.e., Controlled and Autonomous; SRQ-H) for engaging in hooking up will be related to Women’s Sexual Self-Concept (WSSCS).
+Autonomous motivational style will be positively related to Agentic and Reserved Sexual Self Concept.
+Controlled motivational style will be positively related to Negative Sexual Self Concept.

 Method